gsoules/MkDocs/digital-archive/docs/user/how-to-search.md

 ![Searching selector options](how-to-search-11.jpg)

+Learn how this works by reading about [Elasticsearch indexes](/administrator/reindex/#what-elasticsearch-indexes-are-used-for).

 ## Search using facets

 Facets allow you to narrow down search results that you are viewing, or to narrow down all of the